-Driven by demand in high-performance and function-specific chemicals, the global specialty chemicals market is expected to grow over the coming years.
-Trends across a variety of industries continue to have an influence - whether it’s additives in the Food & Beverage industry, demand for personal care products or the need for power and energy, end-use applications are influencing demand for specialty chemicals globally.
+Driven by demand for high-performance and function-specific chemicals, the global specialty chemicals market is expected to grow over the coming years.
+Trends across various industries continue to have an influence - whether it’s additives in the Food & Beverage industry, demand for personal care products, or the need for power and energy, end-use applications are influencing demand for specialty chemicals globally.

 Specialty Chemicals & Quality Standards

-Unlike bulk commodity chemicals, that are made on a large scale and with minimal product variation from producer to producer, specialty chemicals are formulated and manufactured to customer needs, and are designed to be flexible and responsive to the changing requirements.
-Sold on the basis of their performance or function and manufactured under strict quality controls, meeting and maintaining the highest standards in filtration are essential as it has a direct impact on their value.
+Unlike bulk commodity chemicals that are made on a large scale and with minimal product variation from producer to producer, specialty chemicals are formulated and manufactured to suit the customer’s needs and are designed to be flexible and responsive to the changing requirements.
+Sold based on their performance or function and manufactured under strict quality controls, meeting and maintaining the highest standards in filtration are essential as it directly impacts their value.

-This consumer-driven market requires the right product filtration solutions when the chemical or final formulation is destined for higher purity uses.
-Some of these high purity formulations could be E Grade (Electronic Grade), P Grade (Pharmaceutical Grade), Food Grade or other types of specialty chemicals.
-These fine chemicals could be final products, resins & coatings, or intermediates, which are produced with specific quality specifications dictated by current Good Manufacturing Practices (cGMP) and/or other industry requirements for Food & Beverage, Pharmaceutical and Personal Care products.
+This consumer-driven market requires the right specialty chemicals filtration solutions when the chemical or final formulation is destined for higher purity uses.
+Some of these high purity formulations could be E Grade (Electronic Grade), P Grade (Pharmaceutical Grade), Food Grade, or other types of specialty chemicals.
+These fine chemicals could be final products, resins & coatings, or intermediates, which are produced with specific quality specifications dictated by current Good Manufacturing Practices (cGMP) and/or other industry requirements for Food & Beverage, Pharmaceutical, and Personal Care products.

-It is critical that manufacturers meet these stringent quality standards.
-Specialty chemicals typically have strict quality control specifications with respect to particulate and dissolved impurities contents.
-The filtration process is crucial in the production of specialty chemicals, both to maximize production yield and to ensure product purity.
-The challenge for producers is to adapt to changing filtration requirements as new standards are introduced, meeting product quality standards and having the right technical support.
+Manufacturers must meet these stringent quality standards.
+Specialty chemicals typically have strict quality control specifications concerning particulate and dissolved impurities contents.
+The filtration process is crucial in producing specialty chemicals, both to maximize production yield and ensure product purity.
+The challenge for producers is to adapt to changing filtration requirements as new standards are introduced, meeting product quality standards, and having the right technical support.

 Silicone products are used in a wide variety of applications, from pharmaceutical formulations to car headlights.
-Depending on the manufacturing process and the nature of the finished products (some examples of this include resins, oil emulsions, gels, pastes, anti-foam coatings and polymers), filtration technologies are used to remove impurities while improving quality.
+Depending on the manufacturing process and the nature of the finished products (some examples of these include resins, oil emulsions, gels, pastes, anti-foam coatings, and polymers), filtration technologies are used to remove impurities while improving quality.